-the need for Australian carriers to be able to compete effectively with one another and the carriers of foreign countries;
+- the need for Australian carriers capable to be able to compete effectively with one another and the carriers of foreign countries;

-- the number of Australian carriers on a particular route and the existing distribution of capacity between Australian carriers; - prospects for lower tariffs, increased choice and frequency of service and innovative product differentiation; - the extent to which applications are proposing to provide capacity on aircraft they will operate themselves; - the provisions of any commercial agreement between an applicant and another carrier affecting services on the route but only to the extent of determining comparative competition benefit between competing applications; - any determinations made by the Australian Competition and Consumer Commission or the Australian Competition Tribunal in relation to a carrier using Australian entitlements under a bilateral arrangement on all or part of the route; and - any decisions or notifications made by the Australian Competition and Consumer Commission in relation to a carrier using Australian entitlements under a bilateral arrangement on all or part of the route. - 7.7 The Commission notes that Pacific Air Express and HeavyLift plan to add capacity to different sectors of the PNG route.
-Pacific Air Express would service Brisbane and Port Moresby, while HeavyLift would operate between Cairns and Port Moresby.
-This creates different competitive scenarios on the Papua New Guinea route. - Port Moresby sector.
+- the number of Australian carriers on a particular route and the existing distribution of capacity between Australian carriers; - prospects for lower tariffs, increased choice and frequency of service and innovative product differentiation; - the extent to which applications are proposing to provide capacity on aircraft they will operate themselves; - the provisions of any commercial agreement between an applicant and another carrier affecting services on the route but only to the extent of determining comparative competition benefit between competing proposals; - any determinations made by the Australian Competition and Consumer Commission or the Australian Competition Tribunal in relation to a carrier using Australian entitlements under a bilateral arrangement on all or part of the route; and - any decisions or notifications made by the Australian Competition and Consumer Commission in relation to a carrier using Australian entitlements under a bilateral arrangement on all or part of the route. - 6.7 The Commission notes that Pacific Air Express and HeavyLift plan to add capacity to different sectors of the PNG route.
+Pacific Air Express would service Brisbane Port Moresby, while HeavyLift would operate between Cairns and Port Moresby.
+This creates different competitive scenarios on the Papua New Guinea route. - HeavyLift currently is the only direct pure freight operator on the Brisbane Port Moresby sector.
 However, the sector is competitive for freight because Air Niugini operates a wide-body B767-300 aircraft with a significant freight capability in its bellyhold.
 The B767-300 aircraft type typically holds about 30 containers with a total volume over 100 cubic metres.
 Air Niugini also operates more frequently than HeavyLift.
 Air Niugini has the opportunity to attract freight carriage six days per week on its B767 (and a smaller amount of freight on its once weekly B757 service), compared with the two or three days on which HeavyLift operates.
 On the other hand, HeavyLift's dedicated freight aircraft provides scope for the carriage of bulkier or non-standard items which are not necessarily suited to carriage in containers on the B767 aircraft.
-Further competition for freight between Brisbane and Port Moresby is provided by Pacific Blue, which operates four weekly B737-800 services per week on this sector.
-These aircraft offer some limited belly-hold cargo capacity.
-The presence of these three operators means there is already a competitive market for freight on the Brisbane Port Moresby sector. - 7.9 An allocation of capacity to Pacific Air Express would see the addition of a once weekly dedicated B737 cargo service to the Brisbane Port Moresby sector.
-This would generate some additional competition for freight carriage on this sector, although Pacific Air Express would be at a competitive disadvantage from a frequency point of view in comparison with the other established operators on the route.
-This would be likely to lessen scope for Pacific Air Express to have a competitive impact in this market segment.
-Submitters have indicated support for Pacific Air Express' services, as they have for HeavyLift's services.
+The presence of these two operators means there is a generally competitive market for freight on the Brisbane Port Moresby sector.
+Pacific Blue operates four weekly B737-800 services per week on this sector, which also provides some limited belly-hold cargo capacity. - 6.9 An allocation of capacity to Pacific Air Express would see the addition of a once weekly dedicated B737 cargo service to the Brisbane Port Moresby sector.
+This would generate some additional competition for freight carriage on this sector, although Pacific Air Express would be at a competitive disadvantage from a frequency point of view in comparison with the other established operators on the route. - 6.10 By contrast with the Brisbane Port Moresby sector, there is very limited freight capability on the Cairns Port Moresby sector.
+There is no dedicated freighter service and no wide-body passenger aircraft service with belly-hold capacity.
+Only small turbo-prop Fokker F100 and DeHavilland Dash-8 aircraft currently operate on this sector.
+There is currently almost a complete absence of scope for the carriage of cargo on this sector, certainly on any scale or volume.